canac/chron/README.md

 schedule = "0 0 * * * *" # Run every hour
 ```

 The job name must only contain letters and numbers in kebab case, like "my-1st-job".
 The `command` value is the command that `chron` will execute when it is running the job.
+The `workingDir` value optional and sets the current working directory when executing the job. "~" will be expanded to the current user's home directory.
 The `schedule` value is a cron expression that defines when the job should run. [crontab.guru](https://crontab.guru) is a helpful tool for creating and debugging expressions.
 Note that `chron` supports an additional sixth field for the year that crontab.guru does not.

 **Important note**: `chron` currently uses the [`cron` crate](https://github.com/zslayton/cron) for parsing schedules, and it uses Quartz-style expressions with 0 representing January and 1 representing Sunday, not 1 representing January and 0 representing Sunday like in Unix cron.
 Consider referring to days and weeks by their name instead of by their index to improve readability and avoid confusion.